Bill Mumy: Lost in Space activities in later years

 In a 2010 interview on Blog Talk Radios Lessons Learned, Rick Tocquigny was asked if Mumy was a Jonathan Harris fan before they appeared together on Lost in Space.
 Tocquigny stated that when Mumy was five years old, he was too young to watch his mentor's show The Third Man, which would have been aired late at night, but he was old enough to see The Bill Dana Show.

 On June 14, 2006, Mumy got to work with Harris one last time, but posthumously.
 Years before Harris died, he recorded voice work for the animated short The Bolt Who Screwed Christmas, narrating the film and playing the part of The Bolt.
 As a tribute to Harris, writer-director John Wardlaw added a scene that reunited Lost in Space cast members Mumy, Marta Kristen, and Angela Cartwright as the animated Ratchett family.

 Mumy appears in two episodes of the 2018 series Lost in Space on Netflix.
 He plays the role of Dr. Smith, whose identity is stolen by June Harris, the villain.

 Mumy attends Lost in Space reunions and shows, and with Angela Cartwright, he co-authored a 2015 book, Lost (and Found) in Space.
 He and Cartwright co-authored the 2021 book, Lost (and Found) in Space 2: Blast Off into the Expanded Edition.

 Other work

 Mumy and co-author Peter David published a short story, "The Black '59" (1992), in the anthology Shock Rock, edited by F. Paul Wilson.

 He has also written a number of comics.
 With his friend, the late Miguel Ferrer, Mumy created Comet Man and Trypto the Acid Dog.
 They also co-wrote the Marvel Graphic Novel The Dreamwalker.

 Personal life

 Mumy married Eileen Joy Davis on October 9, 1986.
-They live in Laurel Canyon, Los Angeles with their two children, Seth and Liliana.
+They live in Laurel Canyon, Los Angeles with their two children, including Liliana.